USTBInnovationPark/Frequency-masked-Embedding-Inference/README.md

     - val.pt
 ```

-For the 128 UCR dataset, the directory structure should be as follows:
+For the 128 UCR dataset the directory structure should be as follows:
 ```
 - datasets_clsa
   - UCR